jermbo/Talks/VueTypeScript/README.md

 ```

-## Vue and TS Config Files
+## Vue and TypeScript Config Files

 One of the first things I figured out in a normal Vue set up, was how to get aliasing working.
 Nested components and relative paths is a recipe for disaster.
 With just the Vue Config aliasing you lose the traceability of a file.
 Meaning, you can no longer click an import link and follow it to its correct location.
-As well as you lose good auto import functionality.
+Good auto import functionality is lost as well.
 These were issues but something I dealt with as relative paths presented bigger issues for me at the time.

 Along comes TSConfig file and we can have the best of both worlds, custom aliases and intellisense!
 You just have to make sure both config files have the same paths and tell the TSConfig file where to look.

 ### Vue Config File

-Let's look at a potential set up for a Vue file. ( Please note, I am not going into all the possibilities with Vue Config, I am just showing aliasing. )
+Let's look at a potential setup for a Vue project. ( Please note, I am not going into all the possibilities with Vue Config, I am just showing aliasing. )

 ```JavaScript
 // vue.config.js